flutter/website/src/development/platform-integration/android/restore-state-android.md

 ## Restoring navigation state

-If you want your app to return to a particular route (the shopping cart, for example) that the user was most recently viewing, then you must implement restoration state for navigation, as well.
+If you want your app to return to a particular route that the user was most recently viewing
+(the shopping cart, for example), then you must implement restoration state for navigation, as well.

-If you use the navigator API directly, you must use the methods with `restorable` in the name to ensure that your routes are restored, such as [`restorablePush`][].
+If you use the Navigator API directly, migrate the standard methods to restorable methods (that have "restorable" in the name).
+For example, replace `push` with [`restorablePush`][].

 The VeggieSeasons example (listed under "Other resources" below) implements navigation with the [`go_router`][] package.